How Many Protons Does Hg Have

 How Many Protons Does Hg Have?

 Mercury's atomic number is 80.
-This means that a neutral atom of mercury has 80 protons in its nucleus.
+On the flip side, this means that a neutral atom of mercury has 80 protons in its nucleus.
 The number of protons is the defining characteristic of mercury; any atom with 80 protons is, by definition, mercury.

 Locating Mercury on the Periodic Table